LBGTQ+ Resources

 The directory of restroom facilities is updated and maintained on the ICEO’s website.
 If you have any questions about all-gender restrooms, please email: restroom-question@mit.edu.

-Changes to the way your first and middle names appear on your diploma can be made within the degree application without going through a legal name change by going to Registrar’s website.
+Changes to the way your first and middle names appear on your diploma can be made within the degree application without going through a legal name change by going to the Registrar’s website.
 You can also keep your legal name on your diploma but have your directory name read out loud at graduation.
 To learn more about that please email the Registrar.

 By default, the MIT directory publicly displays biographical information about students.
 You can opt out of the MIT Directory by filling out a form.